sqlxpert/lights-off-aws/README.md

 ### Installation with Terraform

 [Quick Start](#quick-start)
-Step&nbsp;3 includes the option to install Lights Off as a Terraform child module.
-The instructions cover installation in one region, in one AWS account.
+Step&nbsp;3 includes the option to install Lights Off as a Terraform module in one AWS account, in one region.

 [Enhanced region support](https://www.hashicorp.com/en/blog/terraform-aws-provider-6-0-now-generally-available#enhanced-region-support)
 in v6.0.0 of the Terraform AWS provider makes it possible to deploy the same